RyanSamman/CPIT221/src/markdown/Secret.md

 # My Opinion

 In my opinion, the major you choose does not matter much.
 No matter which one you choose, the most important thing is to work on your own skills.
-Go beyond the courses, and find ways to apply the concepts you have learnt.
-Personally, I believe that students who actively try applying the concepts they have learnt are far better off than those who study simply for the grades.
-Of course, applying the concepts in a practical manner indirectly boosts your grades, as you have not only known of the existence of a concept, but have applied it to a real world scenario!
+Go beyond the courses, and find ways to apply the concepts you have learned.
+Personally, I believe that students who actively try applying the concepts they have learned are far better off than those who study simply for the grades.
+Of course, applying the concepts practically indirectly boosts your grades, as you have not only known of the existence of a concept, but have applied it to a real world scenario!

 I know medicine students, who already have a lot on their plate, learning Computer Science and AI, entirely on their own.
 This shows that the major is not important, but your motivation and willingness to learn!

 Personally, I have chosen Computer Science.
 While I think all the majors are extremely important, I believe the concepts I will learn in Computer Science would be the most relevant to my goals.
-However, I will be learning IT skills on my own, but instead of the more traditional method, I will be cherry picking concepts that I am interested in, and plan on using into the future.
+However, I will be learning IT skills on my own, but instead of the more traditional method, I will be cherry-picking concepts that I am interested in, and plan on using into the future.
 <center>
 <h1></h1>
 </center>

-Computer Science is largely theory - therefore, it needs to be supplemented with practical skills learnt on your own.
+Computer Science is largely theory - therefore, it needs to be supplemented with practical skills learned on your own.
 This may seem like a major drawback.
 However, it allows me the freedom to learn the most up-to-date technologies, that I would actually use, at my own pace.

 However, while I haven't chosen IT as a major, I still want to be pursuing some IT concepts.
 Furthermore, I see a lot of people on the opposite sides, defending their position.
 I believe every major has their perks, and I am looking forward to working with you all in the future!